missionpinball/mpf-gmc/addons/mpf-show-creator/README.md

 # Installation and Setup

 To use this tool, you will need an image of your playfield and the Godot editor version 4.2 or later (download from [godotengine.org](https://godotengine.org)).
+If your image is named `playfield.png` or `playfield.jpg` (all lowercase), that will save you a step down the road.

 Download a ZIP of this repository from the [main repository page](https://github.com/missionpinball/mpf-gmc) by clicking the green **Code** button and *Download ZIP*.
 Extract the ZIP file in a convenient location.

 > **Note**
 Your playfield image should be between 600-1000 pixels wide, for ease of use.
 Smaller and it may be difficult to get precise positioning; larger and you'll spend a lot of time zooming and scrolling.
-If your image is named `playfield.png` or `playfield.jpg` (all lowercase), that will save you a step down the road.
+It's also recommended that your playfield image height is less than the height of your monitor, so you can see the full image when previewing shows.

 ## Create your Project